prahladyeri/prahladyeri.github.io/_posts/2024-10-17-guide-to-foss-forums.md

 When engaging in discussions, always maintain a respectful tone.
 Constructive criticism and positive feedback foster a healthy community atmosphere.

 ### 2. **Ask Thoughtful Questions**
-If you're seeking help, ensure your questions are clear and specific.
+If you`re seeking help, ensure your questions are clear and specific.
 Include relevant details, such as error messages and the context of your problem.
 This makes it easier for others to assist you.

 ### 3. **Contribute to Discussions**
 Don’t hesitate to share your knowledge or experiences.
 Contributing to discussions enhances your reputation and helps others in the community.

 ### 4. **Follow Forum Etiquette**
-Familiarize yourself with each forum's rules and guidelines.
+Familiarize yourself with each forum`s rules and guidelines.
 This ensures your contributions are well-received and align with community standards.

 ### 5. **Stay Active and Engaged**
 Regularly participate in discussions, comment on articles, and follow up on questions you’ve asked.
 Staying active increases your visibility and fosters connections.